Brett Jefferson Wins NAM New PhD Best Speaker Award

 Presentation focuses on the mathematics of covering more ground with the electric grid

-The National Association of Mathematics (NAM) named PNNL Data Analyst Brett Jefferson best speaker for his presentation on an innovative mathematical finding that could be used to improve electric grid coverage.
+The National Association of Mathematics (NAM) named Pacific Northwest National Laboratory (PNNL) Data Analyst Brett Jefferson best speaker for his presentation on an innovative mathematical finding that could be used to improve electric grid coverage.

 Jefferson was an invited speaker at the Haynes-Granville-Browne New PhD session during NAM’s Joint Mathematics Meeting.
 The session pays tribute to the first three African American women to receive PhD’s in mathematics: Martha Haynes, Evelyn Granville, and Marjorie Lee Browne.
 During the session, an award is given to the best speaker based on visual display, oral presentation, and mathematical content.

 “Both the invitation and the award were really a surprise given my background,” says Jefferson, who completed his PhD in psychology after earning both bachelor and master’s degrees in mathematics.
 “Cognitive psychology, which I studied, was a way for me to apply math to impact the world in a more direct way.
 It’s different than social psychology, because it tries to understand the brain’s processes and represent the steps of how people make decisions or the way memory works.”

 At the conference, Jefferson’s award-winning presentation focused on his work in graph analytics, a method of understanding relationships between individual parts of complex spaces.
 In graph analytics, researchers represent the relationships as geometric shapes, then perform computations on the shapes to understand all of the space’s dimensions.

 Jefferson’s study inverted shapes made with simulated data from electric power generators to create what he calls “anti-generators.”
 In doing this, he discovered a consistent pattern in the data that showed a new way to plan electric coverage over a maximum area.